MCP

 - Configuration — Cursor and other MCP client setup

-- Tools — All available MCP tools
+- Tools — Available MCP tools

-- Workflows — Example AI assistant workflows, caching, logging
+- Workflows — Example AI assistant workflows